kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 new subproject, repos requested, github details.
 Listing these here allows a SIG to get the process for these resources started right away.
 -->
-To facilitate consumption by kube-proxy, the MCS CRDS/client need to live in kubernetes/staging.
+To facilitate consumption by kube-proxy, the MCS CRDs need to live in kubernetes/staging.
 We will need a new k8s.io/multiclusterservices repo for published MCS code.